lukedaviesdev/BaseJS-2025/README.md

 A modern, opinionated React application template with a robust development setup, designed for building scalable and interactive web applications.

+While there are lots of Nextjs or Remix templates out there, I wanted to build a enterprise level SPA template ready to hit the ground running when inpiration hits.

 ## 📑 Contents

 - [Features](#-features)